 Scrape down the sides of the mixing bowl with a rubber spatula, then beat the batter 2-3 minutes more until smooth and fluffy.
 Pour the cake batter into the prepared Bundt pan, and level it out with a spatula.

 The one tricky thing about making this cake is mixing in the chocolate chips.
-I like to use milk chocolate chips for this recipe, but you can use dark chocolate, white chocolate, or a mix if you would like.
+I like to use milk chocolate chips for this recipe, but you can use dark chocolate, white chocolate, or a mix.

 Sprinkle the chocolate chips on top of the cake batter in the pan.
 Mix lightly with a butter knife or skinny spatula, swirling the knife until the chocolate chips are just barely mixed in.
 Try to avoid having the chocolate chips sink to the bottom, because they might burn and stick to the pan.